 Tipping At Bars

 Always check the bill and see if a service charge was added, if a service charge was added no need to tip.
-It is common for the sky bars in Bangkok to charge a service charge, so no need to tip unless it was exceptional service and you want to leave an additional tip.
+It is common for the sky bars in Bangkok to charge a service charge, so do not tip unless it was exceptional service and you want to leave an additional tip.

 Suggested Tip: 10 baht for 2 drinks